riferrei/pacman-with-elasticsearch/README.md

 4. Under `Deployment settings` click on the `Expand` button.
 5. Select the `Cloud provider` and `Region` where you want to store the data.

-   **Note**: Keep in mind that whatever you select here will also dictate where the game will be installed.
+   > Whatever you select here will dictate where the game will be installed.

 6. In the bottom of the page click on the `Customize` button.
 7. Under the data node section, click on `User settings override`.